 We preach this often when discussing food-centric events, but we toadally believe in sharing!
 It's easier (and more fun) to adventure with different flavors when you share as a group instead of committing to an interesting item on your own.
 Plus, sharing allows you to try more flavors before getting full!
 You'll want to taste a ton at the Seven Seas Food Festival, so this is the perfect approach.

-If you're interested in the performing acts, be sure to arrive at Bayside Stadium approximately 30 minutes early for lower level seats.
+If you're interested in the performing acts, be sure to arrive at Bayside Stadium approximately 30 minutes early for lower-level seats.
 You can bring in food and drinks, so collect some snacks and use this time to sit and enjoy.
 If you don't want to spend time waiting, you can usually find upper-level seating right at showtime.
-Another option is reserved concert seating starting at $10, with front row starting at $50.
+It also depends on the act's popularity — we found great lower-level seats shortly before Walk Off the Earth's concert started.
+But with bigger names, we'd suggest arriving earlier if you want a prime spot.
+Access for seating opens at 3 p.m.
+Another option is reserved stadium seating starting at $10.
+There are also two floor seating options at $30 and $40, respectively.
 Concerts aren't your thing?
 No worries.
-While everyone is grooving to the evening's act, use this time to hit up food booths and rollercoasters with lower crowds in the parks.
+While everyone is grooving to the evening's act, use this time to hit up food booths and roller coasters with lower crowds.

-As you wine and dine your way around the park, make sure to stop by the many animal habitats for up-close encounters with an array of marine creatures, such as dolphins, manatees and more.
-Get your thrills on SeaWorld’s coolest coasters, including our personal favorite, Mako.
+As you wine and dine your way around the park, make sure to stop by the many animal habitats for up-close encounters with an array of marine creatures such as dolphins, manatees and more.
+Get your thrills on SeaWorld Orlando's coolest coasters, including our personal favorite, Mako.
 SeaWorld Orlando’s attractions and shows operate throughout Seven Seas Food Festival, so you're sure to have awesome, action-packed day (or days) at the park.

-Don't forget that all of this fun is included with general park admission, so buy our discounted tickets for your frog squad now and hop on down to Orlando for SeaWorld Seven Seas Food Festival.
-Get ready to set sail on your taste adventure and share your favorites with us in the comments.
+Don't froget that all of this fun is included with general park admission, so buy our discounted tickets for your frog squad now and hop on down to Orlando for SeaWorld Seven Seas Food Festival!
+Get ready to set sail on your taste adventure ... and share your favorites with us in the comments.